Updated

 Penal Code 93 PC is the California statute that makes it a crime for a judicial officer to ask for, or receive, any bribe.

-While PC 92 punishes the person that bribes the judicial officer, this statute makes it a crime for the officer to accept the bribe.
+While PC 92 punishes bribing the judicial officer, this statute makes it a crime for the officer to accept the bribe.

 5.2 Bribery by or of witnesses – PC 137 and 138